 These findings are most likely to be related to the reported presence of a lethal intron in several fungi making the G143A mutation unlikely to occur.
-Insert link to intron document
+Impact on intron at G143A in cytochrome b

 2.1.4.
 Potato/tomato diseases